 Pictures of saints, beautiful designs, names etc., can be embossed on these shells by means of photographic method.
 At Andamans there are few shell handicrafts emporia, where engraving of shell pieces into beautiful models, lockets, rings etc., are being done by expert artisans.
-The important articles made out of these shells are table lamp, pen stand, necklaces, ashtrays, ear rings, chain lockets, but bowls, cufflinks, fork, spoon and buttons.
+The important articles made out of these shells are table lamps, pen stands, necklaces, ashtrays, ear rings, chain lockets, bowls, cufflinks, fork, spoon and buttons.

 The final products are sold widely in almost all the cities and tourist centres all over India.
 Of late some shell merchants of Calcutta and South India are exporting the finished products to different countries viz.
-France and U. S. A. The ornaments and novalties made out of these shells have good market in the U. S. A. In France, buttons made of shells are utilised for latest fashion designs.
-The market is fast improving and the need for popularising the industry is much essential.
+France and U. S. A. The ornaments and novelties made out of these shells have a good market in the U. S. A. In France, buttons made of shells are utilised for latest fashion designs.
+The market is fast improving and the industry deserves to be popularised.